 UTS staff can access:

-- The recording, additional Hanover Research resources and slides from the "Cultivating Foundation Relationships" workshop at the International Research Grants SharePoint
+- The recording, slides and Hanover Research resources from the "Cultivating Foundation Relationships" workshop at the International Research Grants SharePoint

 - The UTS Advancement Team’s Trust & Foundations Toolkit.